Australia’s Best Credit Cards July 2022

 - AMEX purchase protection

-Why it won: With a low purchase rate of 8.99%, the American Express Low Rate Credit Card caught the attention of our experts again in 2021.
+Why it won: With a low purchase rate of 8.99% p.a., the American Express Low Rate Credit Card caught the attention of our experts again in 2021.
 While offering one of the lowest rates in the Mozo database, as well as no annual fee, this card does not skimp on benefits.
-It not only comes with up to 55 days interest-free days, but cardholders are also covered by American Express’ refund and purchase protection.
-This means that Amex will repair or refund the cost of eligible items bought on the card that are damaged or stolen within 90 days of purchase (terms and conditions apply).
+It comes with up to 55 days interest-free days and cardholders are also covered by American Express’ refund and purchase protection.
+This means that Amex could repair or refund the cost of eligible items bought on the card that are damaged or stolen within 90 days of purchase (terms and conditions apply).
 Although it is a low rate card, keep in mind that there is a $30 late payment fee, so make sure you stay on top of your repayments.

 Best balance transfer credit card